sorbaathens/academic-website/README.md

 + test that it works with `netlify`
 + login with `netlify login`
 + authorize on the Netlify window that opens

+To use the netlify cli after installation:

 + cd to the folder of an existing site and `netlify link`
 + copy the site id from Netlify.com > site settings > site details
 + right click the top bar > edit > paste the site id into the command window where it asks for it
 + use `netlify dev` to build a site locally
 + when everything works and you're happy push the changes with git
++ login to netlify to see build stats or previews

 * * *

 ## To do:

+### For mkdsctt:

+try to add to the footer:

++ donation link from the Donation page
++ see ideas for information to add here https://mtbatlanta.com/
++ look for a place to embed instagram and facebook feeds
++ analytics - we have google analytics running, we could add a traffic counter to the site

 + Change board to people and explain the importance of individual contributions
 + add a description about the committees